nurlanova2012/Base-apperal/README-template.md

 - [Author](#author)

 ## Overview
-This challange is exiting to complete using bacis js skills.
+This challenge is exiting to complete using bacis js skills.

 ### The challenge